 Troubleshooting tips for the buttercream: If soupy, chill the bowl in the fridge for 20 minutes, then re-whip until thick and fluffy.
 If curdled, take out a portion and microwave it until runny.
 Add it back to the bowl and re-whip it until it is thick and fluffy!

 Notes on strawberries and flavorings: You can use fresh or frozen strawberries.
-I found a touch of strawberry emulsion or strawberry extract really makes the flavor pop, but it’s totally optional!
+I found a touch of strawberry emulsion or strawberry extract really mimics bakery cake flavor.
+However, it’s optional!

 Storage: Keep leftover cake in an airtight container in the fridge for up to 5 days.